 In addition to a shift in owning a company's most important metrics, including retention and expansion, CS's "identity" in companies has evolved.
 CS is no longer merely a function; it's now becoming a company-wide endeavor that brings teams together to improve the entire post-sales customer journey, from onboarding to customer education, from retention to community.

-One trend in this report that bodes well for this full-journey approach to CS is the increase in the use of Digital Customer Success.
+One trend we're seeing in this report that bodes well for this full-journey approach to CS is the increase in the use of Digital Customer Success.
 That's because Digital CS allows teams across an organization to collaborate seamlessly and efficiently by using a "single source of truth."
 What we're seeing in the data is that even the smallest companies who don't have headcount for CS (or who don't have a lot of headcount) can use Digital CS to improve how they take care of their customers.
-And it's just as helpful for enterprise-level companies, because it allows them to scale as their customers' needs grow, while freeing up their teams for higher-value tasks.
+And it's just as helpful for enterprise-level companies, too, because it allows them to scale as their customers' needs grow, while freeing up their teams for higher-value tasks.

 Other research we've conducted confirms another indicator that Digital CS is becoming more important: 67% of users prefer self-service over human interaction.
-Now, we would never promote removing the human touch from CS.
-Still, through predictive automation, hyper-personalization, and self-service capabilities, Digital CS allows companies to get even closer to their customers.
+Now, we would never promote removing the human touch from CS, but through predictive automation, hyper-personalization, and self-service capabilities, Digital CS allows companies to get even closer to their customers.
 That's why we predict that in five years, Digital CS will be table stakes.
 Now is the time to bring in Digital CS if you haven't already.

+One specific issue the EMEA market is facing more than the US is data privacy.
+Europe has stricter rules on what information you can collect on users, how long you can retain that information, and even just a different level of cultural acceptance of tracking overall.
+It's critical for EMEA companies to partner with other companies that can help manage customer data effectively and securely, ideally in an integrated way.
+It's much easier to manage one tool that's touching customer data than it is to manage five.
+Consolidating your stack makes it a lot easier to maintain privacy and address GDPR concerns.

 No matter what size your company is-and how deeply you've invested in CS-the news from this report is that there is much opportunity to reap the rewards of a scalable and intentional CS organization.
+The US may be slightly ahead of EMEA in capturing this opportunity, but we believe that EMEA is poised to become a leader in CS, capitalizing on the trends we see in this report to make business better for everyone.

+METHODOLOGY

-METHODOLOGY Gainsight, in partnership with Benchmarkit, conducted research in February and March 2023 to benchmark the Customer Success organizational structure, measurements, Digital Customer Success presence, and key performance indicator benchmarks, including NPS and NRR.
-More than 400 companies throughout North America participated in the research across a wide range of company sizes, annual contract values, industry segments, and geographic locations.
-Participants included every level of management, including C-level Executives, SVPs, VPs, and Directors, both in and outside the Customer Success organization.
-This report is specific to participants in North America, and all company profile attributes were collected in US dollars, and company cohorts were created based on US dollar values.
-Gainsight | benchmarkit
+Gainsight, in partnership with Benchmarkit, conducted research in February and March 2023 to benchmark the Customer Success organizational structure, measurements, digital customer success presence, and key performance indicator benchmarks including NPS and NRR.

+More than 200 companies throughout Europe participated in the research across a wide range of company sizes, annual contract values, industry segments, and geographic locations.
+Participants included every level of management including C-level executives, SVPs, VPs, and directors, both in and outside the Customer Success organization.

+This report is specific to participants in Europe, and all company profile attributes were collected in US dollars and company cohorts were created based upon US dollar values.